PagerTree/pitchme/PITCHME.md

 ### Solution

-PagerTree is a Software as a Service that reduces downtime by connecting monitoring systems, aggregating alerts, and providing reliable notifications.
+PagerTree is a tool that reduces downtime by connecting monitoring systems, aggregating alerts, and providing reliable notifications.

 ---